TEFL Affiliate Marketing Scam

 One final point worth noting

-In the TEFL world, there is one individual that is notorious for writing trash about any program or institution that he sees as being an existential threat to his TEFL program livelihood.
+In the TEFL world, there is one individual who is notorious for writing trash about any program or institution that he sees as being an existential threat to his TEFL program livelihood.

 His name is Ian Leahy, and he clandestinely runs the ESLinsider TEFL program.